Scleria triglomerata Michx.

 Biology / Life History

-Scleria triglomerata is a perennial graminoid or grass-like plant.
-It reproduces only by seed, which are dispersed short distances by gravity and perhaps wind.
-Like most sedges and grasses, this species does not produce showy flower parts for attracting insect pollinators.
+Scleria triglomerata is a perennial that reproduces only by seeds, which are dispersed short distances by gravity and perhaps wind or the actions of small ground-foraging animals.
+Long-distance dispersal likely happens infrequently and may be mediated by seed-eating birds.
+Like most sedges and grasses, this species does not produce showy flower parts for attracting insect pollinators; it is pollinated by wind.
 Recruitment is slow, so sustaining viable populations seems to rely on maintaining a low mortality rate.

 Conservation / Management

-Scleria triglomerata appears to be a very persistent plant once established in a favorable setting.
+Scleria triglomerata appears to be very persistent once established in a favorable setting.
 At least one population is known to have survived years of drought, spring flooding, and periodic prescribed fires in its savanna environs.
+Such environmental perturbations are normal in the natural habitat of this species and may, in fact, be essential to maintaining the plant community that supports this species.
 Since S. triglomerata seems unable to effectively colonize habitats that have been altered by human activities, the key to its survival in Minnesota is the conservation of high-quality native habitats where it is known to occur.
-The greatest threats to these habitats are land conversion, road building, and off-highway-vehicles.
-Favorable management activities may involve mechanical removal of encroaching woody plants and prescribed dormant-season fires.
+The greatest threats to these habitats are land conversion, road building, off-highway-vehicles, and the invasive, non-native plant species that follow such activities.
+Favorable management activities can involve mechanical removal of encroaching woody plants and prescribed dormant-season fires.

 Conservation Efforts in Minnesota